 Tourist Attractions in Hyderabad

-An engineering marvel of the 14th century, is formerly known as Mankal.
-It was first built by Kakatiya dynasty as a part of their western defences along the kondapalli fort route.
-It was soon overtaken by the Qutub Shahi Dynasty after the bahmani rule weakened.
-The fort is one of the most attractive sites in Hyderabad especially with the famous love story of Qutub Shah and Bhagmati
+An engineering marvel of the 14th century, was formerly known as Mankal.
+It was first built by Kakatiya Dynasty as a part of their western defences along the Kondapalli Fort route.
+It was soon overtaken by the Qutub Shahi Dynasty after the Bahmani rule weakened.
+The fort is one of the most attractive sites in Hyderabad especially with the famous love story of Qutub Shah and Bhagmati.

 Salar Jung Museum

 This museum has the largest collection of antiques.
 It is a single man’s collection Mir Yusuf Ali Khan, Salar Jung III which makes it a speciality.
 It has a collection of Japanese lacquerware, famous statues, Mughal artefacts and clothing, a superb collection of jade, daggers and swords of Queen Noor Jahan, Aurangzeb and Shah Jahan, and much more.
 The Veiled Rebecca is one of the most beautiful statues you’d find at the museum.